luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 mailing lists.

 No matter what your passive income source is, you need to  reach and convince customers to buy.
-Sure, programming is a tremendous help in enabling you deliver your product automatically, but there are a hundred times as many reliable freelance programmers in the world as reliable freelance marketers.
+Sure, programming is a tremendous help in enabling you deliver your product automatically, but there are a hundred times as many reliable freelance programmers in the world as there are reliable freelance marketers.

 Copy-writing, SEO, Adwords, Facebook advertising, email marketing and social media marketing all come into the scope of online marketing.
-A business not using these at least a few of these disciplines is like a physical brick-store, say an IKEA, setting up on an island in the middle of the ocean, telling no-that one they opened, yet expecting customers to throng to their doors.
+A business not using at least a few of these disciplines is like a physical brick-store, say an IKEA, setting up on an island in the middle of the ocean, telling no-that one they opened, yet expecting customers to throng to their doors.